bkleinen/bkleinen.github.io/info1/labs/exercise-00.md

 ### 2. Logging in and getting ready for the exercises

 Now that you have your FB 4 username, you also have a home directory.
 This is where all your files can be placed.
 You can access it both from Mac OS, Windows and from Ubuntu.
-Since BlueJ is installed under MacOA, we will be using it here, although there are also versions for Ubuntu and Windows.
+Since BlueJ is installed under MacOS, we will be using it here, although there are also versions for Ubuntu and Windows.

 After you have logged in, look around - where do you find a browser?
 How many browsers are there?
 Is there any way to print from the lab?
 How do you make a screen shot?
 How can you make a pdf file?
 Where is the Java JDK installed?
 Note down the path.
 Open up a command line and find out the active java version by typing

     > java -version

 ### 3. Download and install Greenfoot:

+***Update 21.20.2014: Greenfoot is already installed in 567, 579 and on MacOS in 537***

  *  first chose a location for Greenfoot and the Scenarios: On the lab pcs, use your home directory, on your own laptop it's up to you.
 Think of a useful folder structure - maybe
  *  …/info1/greenfoot/greenfoot - for the greenfoot installation …/info1/greenfoot/scenarios - for the greenfoot scenarios.